wongislandd/RentalAnalysis/README.md

 - **Additional Monthly Cash Flows When Occupied** (based on Rental Rate, Tax Rate, Property Management Fee, and Random Fees)
 - **Additional Monthly Costs When Vacant** (e.g., Utilities)

 These values are combined to determine a dynamically computed base annual cost.
 The script then generates a mortgage amortization schedule and calculates cash flow metrics (including tax benefits and “loss after principal”) for a specified year or range of years.
 Additionally, it factors in an annual rent increase (which is hardcoded by default).
+I'm using this as a tool to calculate the cost per year on renting out my house.

 ## Features